scarson/laserfiche.github.io/src/docs/guides/laserfiche-tables/index.md

 # Working with Lookup Tables

 The Lookup Table OData API allows users to interact with data stored in their Lookup Tables.
 If follows the [OData version 4 standard](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html) which allows you to use that standard to access and perform CRUD on your Laserfiche Lookup Tables from any application.
 Major use cases include reporting in Power BI or Excel.
 For more information on how to use an OData API [see the OData documentation](https://www.odata.org/getting-started/basic-tutorial/).
+You can explore the API using the [Swagger playground](./../../api/playground/).

 ## Authenticate and use the API